 Students at the Great Wall of China

 With over 65 languages spoken at the school, Kingsford is a truly diverse school.
 In 2000, Kingsford became the first school in the United Kingdom to introduce Mandarin as a compulsory part of the curriculum; in 2005 the school became a Specialist Language College and then, in 2007, Kingsford became the first Confucius Classroom in London and the South East.
-This was not only a much-appreciated acknowledgement of the cutting-edge developments in the teaching and learning of Mandarin and Chinese studies in our classrooms but also a great enhancement and endorsement of our vision.
+This was not only a much-appreciated acknowledgement of the cutting-edge developments in the teaching and learning of Mandarin and Chinese studies in our classrooms, but also a great enhancement and endorsement of our vision.
 Most recently during his state visit, the school was invited to attend a meeting with the Chinese Premier Xi Jinping in recognition of the impact of our work in this area.
-With links with schools in Europe, Asia, Africa and South America and the ability for students to travel and have work experience in France, Spain and China in preparation for their GCSE exams, Kingsford is indeed an international school.
+With links with schools in Europe, Asia, Africa and South America, Kingsford is a truly international school, which provides opportunities for students to travel and have work experience in France, Spain and China in preparation for their GCSE exams.
 The presence of a range of languages, cultures and religions have a role to play in our cohesive and vibrant learning environment where all members—pupils, staff and parents respect and value each other, feel safe and are motivated to learn and make a positive contribution to society.

 A pupil greeting the US Ambassador to the UK, Matthew Barzun